cr-mao/small-laravel/README.md

 ## Usage

-php  index.php    #run index.php and see the results
+ cp index.php  to you workpath and  run  to see results

 ## Contributing